-It is therefore recommended that Council NOTES the Signing and Common Seal Register for 3 to 28 February 2023 as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Signing and Common Seal Register for 3 to 28 February 2023 as detailed in Attachment 1 to Report CJ032-03/23.

 Documents that are to be executed by affixing the Common Seal or signed by the Mayor and the Chief Executive Officer are reported to Council for information on a regular basis.
 The last report to Council was made at its meeting held on 28 February 2023 (CJ006-02/23 refers).